 Part two moves from the general to consider the intersections of gender and status focusing on women, LGBTI individuals and children.
 Focusing on their human rights and the fictional literature, chapter four looks at women who have been trafficked as well as domestic workers and hotel maids while chapter five is on LGBTI people whose legal and literary stories are only now being told.
 The final substantive chapter considers the experiences of children who may arrive as unaccompanied minors.
 Using a mixture of poetry and first person accounts, the chapter examines the post-arrival lives of children, some of whom may be citizens but who are continually made to feel like outsiders.
 The conclusion follows, starting with two stories about walls by Hadero and Lanchester which are used to illustrate the themes discussed in the book.

 Few African lawyers write about literature and few books and articles in Western law and literature look at books by or about Africans, so a book that engages with both is long overdue.
-Fascinating reading for academics, law, literature, gender and migration students, policy-makers and indeed the general public.
+This book provides fascinating reading for academics, students of law, literature, gender and migration studies, and indeed